rohit-git7/ftp-client-program-in-C-vsftpd/README.md

 #                                      FTP Client program in C
 ------------------------------------------------------------------------------------------------------------------
-FTP client prgram in C to connect to FTP server with all functionalities of standard FTP.(Tested on many FTP sites).
+FTP client program in C to connect to FTP server with all functionalities of standard FTP.(Tested on many FTP sites).

 Following functions are included.
 For example:
 `ls` : To list files in current directory on server side.